wilsonet/raspberry_pi_home_security_system/README.md

-# Home security system with Raspberry Pi and sending notifications with a Telegram bot
+# Home security system with Raspberry Pi and control with a Telegram bot
 [![CI](https://github.com/m0by314/Raspberry_Pi_home_security_system/workflows/CI/badge.svg?event=push)](https://github.com/m0by314/Raspberry_Pi_home_security_system/actions?query=workflow%3ACI)

-Tutorial to build a home security system with Raspberry Pi and sending notifications with a Telegram bot.
+Build a home security system with Raspberry Pi and control with a Telegram bot.

+The Telegram bot only accept the authorized chat_id.

 ### How it works